Monday, April 15, 2013

 Yesterday, 2 years ago, Boeboe was operated on for her occult tethered cord.
 Since Saturday, I've been having flashbacks and I'm surprised that it still hurts so much 2 years later.
 You'd think that after all we've been through, how much we gained because of the operation, that I'd see it as a good thing.
 That I'd remember it fondly and with happiness and gratefulness.

 I remember contemplating selling our car, so that we could afford tickets to America so that we can see a specialist there.
 I remember crying desperately, wishing my mom was still alive.
 Because I didn't know how to get through it all without her.
-I remember my 7-year old daughter jumping up and down in joy, when I asked her if she wants te wear nappies full time.
 I remember sitting in one doctor's office, looking at his eyes filled with tears, refusing to cry with him, when he begged me not to let anyone cut my baby open.
 I remember looking at my daughter with such pride when she laid completely still for the MRI.
 Apparently, the technician has never had a child that young, lay that still, for that long.

 I remember a doctor looking me in the eye, telling me that both me and my daughter are lying.
 I remember looking back, in his eyes, telling him we're not.
-And for him to discard that as easily as I did when my daughter was 4 and told me she "can't feel it".
+And for him to discard that as easily as I did when my daughter was 4.
 I remember this same doctor eating his own words when he saw her test results.
 It made me feel empty, not happy as I thought it would.
 Because I'd rather he was right.

 I remember my daughter saying No no no no when they gassed her for the operation.
 I remember sitting in the waiting room.
 Another waiting room.
 So many, many waiting rooms.
 They're all the same.
 Cold.
 Empty.

-I remember forcing myself to eat.
+I remember forcing myself to eat while they cut her open in theatre.
 To drink.
 Eyeing where the nearest bathroom is, because I thought I'm going to vomit.
 I remember my surprise and relief when they wheeled her back from theatre, and she wasn't just okay, she was wide awake and alert.
 I remember my elation when she asked me what's around her big toe.
 We were so scared that she'd loose feeling in her legs.
 I remember the moment she said her head hurts.
 The way my stomach dropped in my feet.
 It was the one thing I didn't want her to go through.
 I had experienced epidural migraines.
 I couldn't face thinking my baby had to go through that.

 I remember her being violently ill.
-I remember our panick when the nurse couldn't get hold of the doctor.
+I remember our panic when the nurse couldn't get hold of the doctor.
 I remember the pastor coming into the room.
 He brought peace with him.
 I remember knowing that now she'll be alright, once he prayed for her.
+And she was.

 I remember the days and nights spent on that awful chair next to her bed.
 I remember feeling guilty for not playing with her more.
 For not entertaining her every second.
 But I was in robot-mode.
 I could barely keep it together for myself.
 I had nothing more to give after days and days.
 I remember seeing my sister walk into the hospital room, and the lightness she brought.
 I remember her contagious happiness.
 I remember the way she got my daughter to stand and walk for the first time days after the operation.

 I remember too much.
 I can't isolate the hurt and pain, from the happiness and elation.
-I remember the relief when she had her first dry night after the operation.
-I remember the elation when she asked to go to the bathroom that first time.
+I remember the relief when her symptoms lessened after the operation.
+I remember the elation when she walked that first time.
 I remember the stress falling away while walking to the car, my daughter being pushed in the wheelchair.
 I remember walking into the house with her, 9 days after we left it together.
 I remember it all.
 Every emotion.
 Every feeling.
 It's too much.
 Two years down the line, and it's still too much.
 So yes, I remembered it all this past weekend, on the 2 year anniversary.
 But it still hurts.
 I wonder how long will it keep on hurting?

 No comments: